Protein is essential for building new muscles and maintaining established ones. But how do you know much protein to consume to build new muscle?

 Dr. Donald Layman is a leader in the field of protein research and has published over 120 scientific papers on the study of optimized diet.
 In his studies, he has found that the recommended amount of dietary protein according to the Food and Drug Administration is not sufficient for a healthy functioning body.

-To encourage those seeking to enhance their ability to lose weight and build muscle by focusing on their protein intake, Dr. Layman and his team devised a simple protein calculator.
-In his research, he has found that it is impossible to make a blanket recommendation of protein intake for everyone.
+For those those seeking to better understand how they can lose weight and build muscle by focusing on their protein intake, Dr. Layman and his team devised this simple protein calculator.
+In his research, he has found the current dietary guidelines very inadequate, and in general it is difficult to make a blanket recommendation of protein intake for everyone.

 His unique protein calculator factors in your body weight, age, and health status to supply you with a daily protein recommendation that is appropriate for your needs.
 Using the calculator is as simple as entering your body weight and selecting your overall health goal.

 Your results are emailed to you so that you can start optimizing your diet to fit your health needs, including building muscle.
-Check out the protein calculator here: https://metabolictransformation.com/how-much-protein-should-i-eat-daily-protein-calculator-2/
+If you haven’t yet, you can check out the protein calculator here:

 How Does Protein Build Muscle?

-Protein itself does not muscle – it is only the package that holds the true muscle builders.
-Proteins are composed of amino acids that all serve different functions in the maintenance and upkeep of your body.
+Protein itself does not muscle – it is only the package that holds the true muscle builders (amino acids).
+Proteins are composed of 20 different amino acids, each one serving a different functions in the maintenance and upkeep of your body.

-The amino acid leucine is one that is considered essential.
-In other words, your body cannot make leucine; you must obtain it from the food you eat.
-Within the package of protein, there is approximately 8% to 10% leucine.
-This amino acid is vital for the construction of new muscle.
+The amino acid leucine is one that is of the most important for muscle building and it is critical that you get enough each day to maintain healthy muscles.
+Because your body body cannot make leucine; you must obtain it from the food you eat.
+Within most quality proteins, there is approximately 8% to 10% leucine content, but some poor quality proteins won’t have that amount.
+Dr. Layman has published numerous studies demonstrating the vital role that it plays in the repair and construction of muscle.

 Leucine triggers muscle protein synthesis which builds new muscle within the body.
 However, there needs to be a certain amount of leucine in order for this mechanism to activate.
-Dr. Layman’s research has revealed that meals which contain at least 3 grams of leucine are sufficient enough to trigger muscle protein synthesis.
+Dr. Layman’s research has revealed that meals which contain at least 3 grams of leucine, consumed in a single serving, is sufficient enough to trigger muscle protein synthesis.

-Leucine’s role in muscle protein synthesis is manifold.
-It triggers insulin production to use excess sugar in the blood, activates a regulatory protein to construct new muscle proteins, and signals the use of fatty acids to create energy for new muscle production.
+Leucine’s activates a regulatory protein to construct new muscle proteins, signals the use of fatty acids to create energy for new muscle production, and even has a benefit on regulating blood sugar.

-Dr. Layman recommends consuming at least 30 to 36 grams of protein per meal in order to allow leucine to perform its function as a muscle builder.
+Dr. Layman recommends consuming at least 30 to 36 grams of protein per meal in order to get the necessary amount of leucine required to perform its vital functions. one being a muscle builder.
 With the help of his protein calculator noted above, you can pinpoint a more exact amount of protein to include in your diet.

 What Are the Advantages to Following a Protein Diet Designed to Build Muscle?